Kenosha News: After World War II

-As World War II ended, so did the century-long history of the Evening News’ companion publication, the Telegraph-Courier.
-Since 1894 the weekly Telegraph-Courier had served Kenoshans who preferred a summary of six days’ worth of local events.
+As World War II ended, so did the century-long history of the Evening News companion publication, the Telegraph-Courier.
+Since 1894 the weekly Telegraph-Courier had served Kenoshans who preferred a summary of six days' worth of local events.

-Shortly before the formal opening of the remodeled building, longtime editor Ernie Marlatt suffered a heart attack at his desk and died.
-However, the Marlatt name, in the person of his nephew, Walter “Bus” Marlatt Jr., outdoor writer and conservationist, continued at the paper for another decade.
+Shortly before the formal opening of the remodeled building, longtime editor Ernie Marlatt had a heart attack at his desk and died.
+However, the Marlatt name, in the person of his nephew, Walter "Bus" Marlatt Jr., outdoor writer and conservationist, continued at the paper for another decade.

 F. Lee Hancock, an experienced newsman from Superior, Wisconsin, arrived as managing editor in June 1947.
 When Marlatt died, he assumed direction of the newsroom, and, eventually, in 1963, was formally promoted to editor.

-Jim Barnhill, the newspaper’s sports editor and, incidentally, a professional football official, replaced Hancock as managing editor.
+Jim Barnhill, the newspaper's sports editor and, incidentally, a professional football official, replaced Hancock as managing editor.

-Willis H. Schulte became general manager in 1955, and, corporate president upon Ralph S. Kingsley’s death in 1963.
+Willis H. Schulte became general manager in 1955, and, corporate president upon Ralph S. Kingsley's death in 1963.
 After Bill Schulte died on April 26, 1979, his long record of civic activities was recognized with the naming of a 3.3 acre city park in his honor.

 1960-2019

 In 1961, controlling interest in the Kenosha News passed to Howard J. Brown, a newspaperman with experience in Chicago, Cleveland and at several small dailies in the east.
-Brown said of the newspaper business, “It is not a business at all.
+Brown said of the newspaper business, "It is not a business at all.
 Nor is it a way of life or even a philosophy.
-Newspapering, in short, is a delightful disease, the only cure for which is heavier doses of the same.”
+Newspapering, in short, is a delightful disease, the only cure for which is heavier doses of the same."

 On Monday, April 30, 1962, the 67-year-old Kenosha Evening News nameplate disappeared forever, replaced on the masthead by the Kenosha News.
-The dropping of the word “Evening” was done quietly and without fanfare.
+The dropping of the word "Evening" was done quietly and without fanfare.

 In the 1970s, the Kenosha News offices at Seventh Avenue and 58th Street underwent its third major remodeling, which included the replacement of its old letterpress with the first Goss Cosmo offset press ever built, and, perhaps the most revolutionary, computerized typesetting.
-Electronic journalism had driven “hot metal” from the newsroom’s back shop.
+Electronic journalism had driven "hot metal" from the newsroom's back shop.
 They also introduced the popular Kenosha Kid article.

 Editor Lee Hancock retired at the beginning of 1976, replaced by Richard D. Martin, who came to Kenosha after serving 10 years as editor of the Chronicle-Tribune in Marion, Indiana.
-Martin was only the eighth editor in the newspaper’s 100-year history.
+Martin was only the eighth editor in the newspaper's 100-year history.

 The paper was published just six days a week, Monday through Saturday.
 In May 1980, the slim Saturday edition was dropped, replaced by the multi-section Sunday Kenosha News.
 The loss of the Saturday paper was not popular, however, and seven years later, on May 9, 1987, the News returned to Saturday publication, becoming a true 7-day-a-week daily.